 1. The car dealerships don’t know what they are doing.

-2. You must be crazy to pay all that money for a used car.
+2. You must be crazy about paying for a used car.

 3. The dealerships only want to rip you off.